pingfu/pingfu.github.io/_posts/2014-09-16-server-room-build-part-5.md

 ---
 layout: post
 title: "Building a Server Room, Part 5: Live, Patched, and Moved In"
-subtitle: "Cisco, HP, a hygrometer on the sill, and 50 staff back on production work by 11am Monday"
 date: 2014-09-16
 tags: infrastructure server-room fitout
 permalink: /:title